msartor99/FreeBSD-15/README.md

 # FreeBSD-15 post installation

-installation of FreeBSD is simple, but configuring for daily use its little bit more difficult.
+Installing FreeBSD is simple, but configuring it for everyday use is a bit more complex.

-I search on a lot of website, forum and see video on Youtube to find my best configuration.
+I consulted numerous websites, forums, and YouTube videos to find the optimal configuration.

-this is my last version of instruction guide to made post installation.
+Here is the latest version of my installation guide.

-this is not a script, only list of instruction to run on FreeBSD 15.
+This isn't a script, but simply a list of instructions to follow on FreeBSD 15.

 Launch PuTTY to connect to an SSH session as root over the network.